futuresurf/futuresurf/README.md

 - Hi, I’m @zbyyt.
-I’m interested in predictive theories of consciousness, mathematics, choreography and surfing
+I’m interested in theories of consciousness, math, choreography and surf performance
 - I’m currently learning all sorts of things and looking to collaborate on multivarious projects
 - Including creating a future codified open source surf coaching methodology that everyone can contribute too through github.
 - How to reach me: future@iarom.org or through github.